exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

   continue creating new blocks.
 All validators wait until some of them would update its anchoring chain and common LECT would be found.
 By the reason of uncertainty in the bitcoin blockchain common LECT could be found even after new time for anchoring comes.
-New state for anchoring is the latest Exonum blockchain state needed to be anchored.
+New block for anchoring is the latest Exonum blockchain block needed to be anchored.
 For example now Exonum blockchain is at the height `#11000` and anchoring should be held every `1000` blocks.
 But common LECT appeared only at the height `#12345`. block `#12000` is anchored, though there would be no anchor for block `#11000`.